aitanagoca/Mastodon-Dynamo-App/README.md

 ### (PART 4) Spark Stateful transformations with windows

+From the output, we can conclude that the application is functioning correctly.
+It’s successfully capturing tweets and their associated languages in real-time.
+The data includes the language of the tweet and the count of tweets in that language.
+English appears to have the highest number of tweets in both the micro batch and the 60-second window.

 <img width="313" alt="Captura de pantalla 2024-03-14 a les 15 22 48" src="https://github.com/aitanagoca/Mastodon-Dynamo-App/assets/92036724/e0b8b1b9-776e-4784-be17-5fcfb55c3f6c">

 <img width="313" alt="Captura de pantalla 2024-03-14 a les 15 23 04" src="https://github.com/aitanagoca/Mastodon-Dynamo-App/assets/92036724/c570e9f4-98fd-488b-b528-b30c60ccf99b">